 The team at Finca La Yalena grows three different coffee varieties (Caturra, Castillo, Colombia) to produce their washed and natural micro-lots.
 According to Elkin Dario Montoya dedication and extreme care during each different processes make his coffee special.

 To create his Natural micro-lots, the coffee harvested is sorted and packed in bags and remains there for 35 hours.
 It is important that the bag is not broken and that afterwards, the temperature is not too high.
-Then, once the coffee is taken to the African beds, Elkin makes sure that the layer of coffee cherries is no more than 1 centimetre high.
+Then, once the coffee is taken to the raised beds, Elkin makes sure that the layer of coffee cherries is no more than 1 centimetre high.
 Plus, as the cherries dry, he moves them constantly.
 The drying process lasts around 20 days.

 For his Washed coffee, the fermentation includes 24 hours in cherry and then after the coffee is de-pulped, it ferments for another 180 hours in the water in closed tanks with a valve.
-Then, it is taken out, washed in long channels and put to the African beds to dry for an average of 15 days.
+Then, it is taken out, washed in long channels and put to the raised beds to dry for an average of 15 days.

 Coffee price is a hot topic for any Colombian coffee farmer, whose life only goes around coffee.
 Elkin Dario revealed to us that it’s also one of the reasons why many young people leave the countryside and move to the cities.
 They don’t see any future in the coffee fields.

 The main expectation of Elkin about us is to build a steadfast and strong business relationship.
-This is the first year working with Finca La Yalena, but The Coffee Quest is thrilled about future collaborations since we see high potential in his coffee, and in this partnership, we both share a common element: trust.
+2021 is the first year working with Finca La Yalena, but The Coffee Quest is thrilled about future collaborations since we see high potential in his coffee, and in this partnership, we both share a common element: trust.